dotnet/roslyn/.github/ISSUE_TEMPLATE/feature-suggestion.md

 ## Proposed Feature

 <!--
 Please provide a sketch of the feature you are proposing.
-Be as specific as you can: the more pecific the proposal, the easier the process will be.
-Including screenshots of some of the xisting problems can also help a lot here.
+Be as specific as you can: the more specific the proposal, the easier the process will be.
+Including screenshots of some of the existing problems can also help a lot here.
 -->

 ## Alternative Designs